 Green Team Network

-The firm was pleased to be involved in the set up and implementation of the Green Team Network (GTN) in early 2021.
+The firm was involved in the set up and implementation of the Green Team Network (GTN) in 2021.
 The GTN is a forum for connecting and empowering change towards a sustainable environment within the Irish Funds industry.
 It aims to facilitate the connection of firm and staff to promote knowledge sharing across the industry and to support the implementation of collective environmental campaigns.
 GTN supports member firms in establishing committees dedicated to making a change within their workplaces and encourages them to take action.